temoki/Tortoise/README.md

 Tortoise is a turtle graphics engine for iOS.

-This project supports only Swift 3 and Xcode 8.
+This project now developing with Swift 3 and Xcode 8 beta 6.

 ## Example